Planning, Design & Installation

 - Ask you a number of questions about what you expect from your new kitchen / bedroom.

-- Advise you on the things that are possible so that your new kitchen / bedroom with look good as well as being safe & functional.
+- Advise you on the things that are possible so that your new kitchen / bedroom will look good as well as being safe & functional.

 - After all the drawings and quotes are complete we will contact you and make an appointment for you to call and see us in the showroom.
 We will then explain the drawings and quotes for you and answer any questions you may have, if necessary we will go through any changes you would like made to these drawings.